Jean Paul Gaultier: Fashion career

 In 1998, Jean Paul Gaultier's company generated €12.9 million ($13.2 million) in sales.
 In 1999, Hermès acquired 35% of Gaultier's label for 150 million francs ($23 million).
 Jean Paul Gaultier owned 93% of his company prior to this deal.
 In 2002, Gaultier's label opened its first fully-fledged stand-alone store.
 Then, from 2003 to 2010, Gaultier was the creative director of Hermès where he succeeded Martin Margiela.
 Hermès later increased its stake in Jean Paul Gaultier to 45%.
 By 2008, 40 Jean Paul Gaultier stores opened worldwide.

 He sponsored the 2003–04 exhibit in the Costume Institute of New York's Metropolitan Museum of Art entitled "Braveheart: Men in Skirts", which showed designs by Dries van Noten, Vivienne Westwood, and Rudi Gernreich in addition to Gaultier's in order to examine "designers and individuals who have appropriated the skirt as a means of injecting novelty into male fashion, as a means of transgressing moral and social codes, and as a means of redefining an ideal masculinity."
 He also designed some furniture for the French furniture brand Roche Bobois and an Evian bottle in 2008.
 Gaultier's spring 2009 couture was influenced by the visual style of singer Klaus Nomi, and he used Nomi's recording of "Cold Song" in his runway show.

 In 2011, the Montreal Museum of Fine Arts in collaboration with the Maison Jean Paul Gaultier organized a retrospective exhibit, "The Fashion World of Jean Paul Gaultier: From the Sidewalk to the Catwalk."
 That exhibit is on tour with venues at the Swedish Centre for Architecture and Design (Arkitektur- och designcentrum, ArkDes) in Stockholm, the Brooklyn Museum in New York City, the Barbican Centre in London, the National Gallery of Victoria in Melbourne, and the Grand Palais in Paris.
 The exhibition in Paris, which took place from April to August 2015, was the subject of a documentary called Jean Paul Gaultier at the Grand Palais aired exclusively on Eurochannel.
 In 2012, he participated in the Cali ExpoShow in Cali (Colombia), showing his extensive collection of perfumes and all classic clothes.

 Up until 2014, he designed for three collections: his own couture and ready-to-wear lines, for both men and women.
 At the spring/summer 2015 show he announced that he was closing the ready-to-wear labels to focus on haute couture.
 In 2016, he designed more than 500 costumes for the revue THE ONE Grand Show at Friedrichstadt-Palast Berlin.

 In 2018, he staged a cabaret show that was loosely based on his life called "Fashion Freak Show" which took place at the Folies Bergere theater in Paris.
 In 2019, Gaultier collaborated with the New York streetwear brand Supreme.

 He announced on 17 January 2020 that his next Paris haute couture fashion show would be his last and that he was retiring from the runway.
+He announced his brand would be having a designer that rotates every season and chose Chitose Abe as the first.